 - Provide more restful sleep.*

-- Chamomille.
-Commonly sipped as a tea to help sleep, it can also help relieve mild daytime stress.
+- Chamomile.
+Commonly sipped as a tea to help sleep, it can also help relieve mild daytime stress.*

 - Passionflower.
 This plant can help reduce nervous restlessness and can support restful sleep.*

 - Valerian.
 Can support relaxation by calming/quieting the mind and assisting with sleep.*

 - Hops.
 Known by beer drinkers, hops can help promote a more relaxed state and even calm a nervous stomach.*

 - Lavender.
 This calming herb is often found in aromatherapy preparations and is known for its gentle calming action.
 It can also be ingested in a tea or tincture.*